 The purpose of the department Honors Program is to recognize and support the development of exceptional Child and Adolescent Development undergraduate students.
 The department Honors Program allows students the opportunity to engage in advanced-level coursework to better prepare for graduate coursework and/or careers in the field of Child and Adolescent Development.
 Interested students should consult with the Honors Program directors and complete an application.
 Admission to the department’s Honors Program is granted by approval of the department’s Honors Program Selection Committee.

 Peer Academic Leaders (PALs)

 The Peer Academic Leaders Program (PALs) is a department-sponsored peer-mentoring and peer-advising program open to students in good academic standing, who are interested in assisting current and prospective students on successfully navigating the university degree requirements and on planning for life after graduation.
 PALs serve as student ambassadors of the department at on- and off-campus events.
-Students have rich opportunities to develop mentoring and leadership skills while interacting with students, faculty and staff in the department.
+Students participating in this program have rich opportunities to develop mentoring and leadership skills while interacting with students, faculty and staff in the department.
 For more information on becoming a Peer Academic Leader, visit the department office or contact the PAL faculty advisor.

 Child and Adolescent Development Association (CADA)

-The Child and Adolescent Development Association (CADA) is a student organization affiliated with the Department of Child and Adolescent Development.
+The Child and Adolescent Development Association (CADA) is a university-registered student organization affiliated with the Department of Child and Adolescent Development.
 CADA strives to enrich the lives of its members by providing career, academic and professional development activities.
 The association also provides opportunities for students to develop social and professional networks within the field of child and adolescent development, education and child psychology.
 All students on campus regardless of major are welcome to join.
-For more information, visit the Child and Adolescent Development Association website, or send an email to email@example.com or contact the CADA faculty advisor.
+For more information, visit the Child and Adolescent Development Association website, send an email to email@example.com or contact the CADA faculty advisor.